-Forest Products is a business unit of the Queensland Department of Agriculture and Fisheries.
-The unit is responsible for activities related to the supply of native forest timber and other forest products from State forests and a range of other tenures under the provisions of the Forestry Act 1959.
+Forest Products is a business unit of the Department of Agriculture and Fisheries.
+The unit is responsible for activities related to the supply of native forest timber and other forest products from State forests and a range of other tenures under the Forestry Act 1959 (Qld).
+This page summarises our forest management plan.

 Our goals and objectives